-Only stockholders of record at the close of business on , 2006, are entitled to notice of and to vote at the special meeting and at any and all adjournments, postponements or continuations thereof.
+Only stockholders of record at the close of business on July 7, 2006, are entitled to notice of and to vote at the special meeting and at any and all adjournments, postponements or continuations thereof.
 None of the proxies or voting instructions received by Old SAIC that accompanied the original proxy statement/prospectus, or received by the Internet or telephone pursuant to instructions in the original proxy statement/prospectus, for the December 16, 2005 meeting can be voted at the upcoming special meeting.
-In order for your vote to be counted at the upcoming special meeting, you must submit a new proxy or voting instructions by the Internet, telephone or mail.
+In order for your vote to be counted at the upcoming special meeting, you must submit a new proxy or voting instructions by the Internet, telephone or mail, or vote in person at the meeting.

-This proxy statement/prospectus is being first mailed to stockholders on or about nt , 2006.
+This proxy statement/prospectus is being first mailed to stockholders on or about August 1, 2006.